What are you doing here again?

 Sprawling Nghe An province juts westward into northeastern Laos and cups around the South China Sea to the east.
 To the north lies Thanh Hoa province and to the south you’ll find the equally uninteresting Ha Tinh province.
-Nghe An though is a little more interesting.
+Nghe An, and its capital, Vinh, though are a little more interesting.

 For starters, as soon as you step into Nghe An you’re steping into Ho Chi Minh’s birthplace and as such, for cadres-cum-tourists Nghe An is where it’s at.
 Uncle Ho was born in the hamlet of Kim Lien some 15km north of the provincial capital and today it’s a pilgrimage spot.

 The provincial capital on the other hand, Vinh, is a large industrious town, home to a sizeable port—if that doesn’t sound too enticing then you’re right on the money.
 US bombers absolutely flattened the city during the American War and while scarce evidence of the bombing remains, what does remain are loads of what-were-they-thinking communist-era buildings which were built with East German assistance once the war ran down.